BPS Spectra, Barcodes and Walls: BPS states and wall-crossing

-For example, a two body decay of a state with charge $\gamma$ into two elementary constituents $\gamma_1$ and $\gamma_2$ is kinematically allowed at the locus
+For example, a two body decay of a state with charge $\gamma$ into two elementary constituents~$\gamma_1$ and~$\gamma_2$ is kinematically allowed at the locus

-In many cases the central charge function has a very explicit description: in four dimensional quantum field theories is given by the integral of the Seiberg-Witten differential $\lambda$ over a cycle of the Seiberg-Witten curve whose homology class correspond to a charge $\gamma \in \Gamma$.
-Similarly in Calabi-Yau compactifications of the type II string it is given by an integral of the holomorphic $(3,0)$-form over 3-cycles.
+In many cases the central charge function has a very explicit description: in four dimensional quantum field theories is given by the integral of the Seiberg--Witten differential $\lambda$ over a cycle of the Seiberg--Witten curve whose homology class correspond to a charge $\gamma \in \Gamma$.
+Similarly in Calabi--Yau compactifications of the type II string it is given by an integral of the holomorphic $(3,0)$-form over 3-cycles.

-More formally we can usually describe BPS states as objects in some abelian category $\sfA$.
-In concrete examples $\sfA$ could be the category of representations of a certain quiver with potential $\mathsf{rep} \left( Q , \cW \right)$, or the category of coherent sheaves on a Calabi-Yau threefold $X$, $\mathsf{coh} (X)$.
-This is not completely correct as a more precise account would require objects in the bounded derived category $\mathsf{D (A)}$, but for the purpose of this Section we will neglect these issues.
+More formally we can usually describe BPS states as objects in some abelian category $\mathsf{A}$.
+In concrete examples $\mathsf{A}$ could be the category of representations of a certain quiver with potential $\mathsf{rep} (Q,\mathcal{W})$, or the category of coherent sheaves on a Calabi--Yau threefold $X$, $\mathsf{coh} (X)$.
+This is not completely correct as a more precise account would require objects in the bounded derived category $\mathsf{D (A)}$, but for the purpose of this section we will neglect these issues.
 In these cases there is an isomorphism which identifies the lattice of conserved charges $\Gamma$ with the topological Grothendieck group $K (\mathsf{A})$.
-In the above cases the isomorphism is given by the Chern character in the case of $\mathsf{coh} (X)$ and by the identification of the simple representations with a basis of BPS states in the case of $\mathsf{rep} \left( Q , \cW \right)$.
-In any case we can regard the central charge as a stability function on $\sfA$, at fixed $u \in \cM$
+In the above cases the isomorphism is given by the Chern character in the case of $\mathsf{coh} (X)$ and by the identification of the simple representations with a basis of BPS states in the case of $\mathsf{rep} (Q,\mathcal{W})$.
+In any case we can regard the central charge as a stability function on $\mathsf{A}$, at fixed $u \in \mathcal{M}$

-which to any object $E \in \mathsf{A}$ associates a complex number $\cZ_u (E)$.
-We say that a BPS state described by an object $E$ is $\cZ$-stable if $\arg \cZ_u (F) < \arg \cZ_u (E)$ for any proper sub-object $F$ of $E$.
-Note that the stability condition explicitly depends on $u \in \cM$ and therefore on the parameters of the theory.
-As these parameters are varied, the stability condition changes and a stable object may become unstable.
+which to any object $E \in \mathsf{A}$ associates a complex number $\mathcal{Z}_u (E)$.
+We say that a BPS state described by an object $E$ is $\mathcal{Z}$-stable if $\arg \mathcal{Z}_u (F) < \arg \mathcal{Z}_u (E)$ for any proper sub-object~$F$ of~$E$.
+Note that the stability condition explicitly depends on $u \in \mathcal{M}$ and therefore on the parameters of the theory.
+As these parameters are varied, the stability condition changes and a~stable object may become unstable.